ZoltanDalmadi/ProgCont/README.md

 # ProgCont
 You can build the examples with Apache Ant.

-build all at once, call ant from root directory:
+To build all at once, call ant from root directory:

     $ ant